SteelCompendium/data-bestiary-md-dse/High Elf Zephyr.md

   - Weapon
   distance: Reach 2
   target: 1 creature or object
-  t1: 3 damage; A1 prone
-  t2: 5 damage; A2 prone
-  t3: 7 damage; the zephyr takes a free strike on a creature adjacent to the target;
-    A3 prone
   effects:
   - roll: 2d10 + 2
     t1: 3 damage; A1 prone